ODYN: An All-Shifted Non-Interior-Point Method for Quadratic Programming in Robotics and AI: Results

 We evaluated \texttt{OdynSQP} on a set of challenging trajectory optimization problems.
 Specifically, we considered three representative robotic systems with nonlinear dynamics subject to both inequality constraints (joint and control limits, friction-cone constraints) and equality constraints (end-effector targets and forward-dynamics consistency).
 In each of the examples, we included state and control regularization terms.
 Snapshots of the resulting optimal trajectories are reported in~\Cref{fig:odynsqp_to_results} and the feasibility evolution is depicted in~\Cref{fig:feasibility}.

-\texttt{OdynSQP} successfully optimizes highly dynamic maneuvers, such as backflips on the G1 humanoid robot, while enforcing joint position, velocity, and torque limits together with contact wrench-cone constraints.
-It also enables loco-manipulation, including the ``chicken-head'' task on the Unitree B1 quadruped equipped with the Z1 manipulator.
+\texttt{OdynSQP} successfully optimized highly dynamic maneuvers, such as backflips on the G1 humanoid robot, while enforcing joint position, velocity, and torque limits together with contact wrench-cone constraints.
+It also enabled loco-manipulation, including the ``chicken-head'' task on the Unitree B1 quadruped equipped with the Z1 manipulator.
 In addition to joint and friction-cone constraints, we imposed bounding-box constraints on the end-effector, as illustrated in~\Cref{fig:odynsqp_to_results}.
-Furthermore, \texttt{OdynSQP} handles aerial manipulation scenarios requiring end-effector target constraints and thruster limits.
-From~\Cref{fig:feasibility} it can be observed that \texttt{OdynSQP} decreases the constraint feasibility to high accuracy $(\textrm{i.e., }10^{-9})$ while allowing temporary increases in feasibility through its non-monotone line-search globalization strategy exhibiting strong convergence capabilities.
-These experiments demonstrate the ability of \texttt{OdynSQP} to efficiently solve highly nonlinear optimal control problems across diverse robotic platforms.
+Furthermore, \texttt{OdynSQP} handled aerial manipulation scenarios requiring end-effector target constraints and thruster limits.
+From~\Cref{fig:feasibility}, we observe that \texttt{OdynSQP} decreased the constraint feasibility to high accuracy $(\textrm{i.e., }10^{-9})$ while allowing temporary increases in feasibility through its non-monotone line-search globalization strategy exhibiting strong convergence capabilities.
+These experiments demonstrated the ability of \texttt{OdynSQP} to efficiently solve highly nonlinear optimal control problems across diverse robotic platforms.